Universal credit: Northern Ireland

 The rules for who can claim UC in Northern Ireland are the same as in Great Britain - see our 'current eligibility to claim' page.

-Claimants who live in Northern Ireland and who already claim tax credits or any of the other legacy benefits will be transferred to UC between July 2019 and 2024 in line with the national plans.
+Most claimants who live in Northern Ireland and who already claim tax credits or any of the other legacy benefits will move to UC or pension credit between July 2019 and 2024 in line with the national plans.
+For a small number of tax credit claimants who do not qualify for universal credit or pension credit, financial support through tax credits will end on 5 April 2025 under current plans.

 See our 'existing tax credits claimants' section which explains what happens to existing tax credit claimants who have changes of circumstances and plans for managed migration.